taspinar/twitterscraper/README.md

 - `--lang`
 Retrieves tweets written in a specific language.
 Currently 30+ languages are supported.
 For a full list of the languages print out the help message.

+- `-bd` or `--begindate`
+Set the date from which TwitterScraper should start scraping for your query.
+Format is YYYY-MM-DD.
+The default value is set to 2017-01-01.

+- `-ed` or `--enddate`
+Set the enddate which TwitterScraper should use to stop scraping for your query.
+Format is YYYY-MM-DD.
+The default value is set to today.

+- `-p` or `--poolsize`
+Set the number of parallel processes TwitterScraper should initiate while scraping for your query.
+Default value is set to 20.
+Depending on the computational power you have, you can increase this number.
+It is advised to keep this number below half of the number of days you are scraping.
+For example, if you are scraping from 2017-01-10 to 2017-01-20, you can set this number to a maximum of 5.
+If you are scraping from 2016-01-01 to 2016-12-31, you can increase this number to a maximum of 150, if you have the computational resources.

 - `-o` or `--output`
 Gives the name of the output file.
 If no output filename is given, the default filename 'tweets.json' will be used.